JialingRichard/fault_diagnosis_lib/README.md

 ```

 The command above runs every experiment defined in `ExampleComplex.yaml`, writes logs to `benchmark/results/<config_name>/v*/`, and produces summaries plus Excel exports.

 ---

+## Key Flexibility Highlights

+- **Grid search & summarization control** – specify candidate values in model configs, then decide whether to keep all results or only the best per (model, dataset) group using per-experiment `summary` settings.
+- **Customizable early stopping** – toggle `early_stop_use_monitor` to stop by validation loss or by your own monitor metric/split.
+- **Best checkpoint selection** – `monitor` determines the metric/split used to track and save `best.pth`, so “best” matches your KPI.
+- **Data fraction for rapid iteration** – set `data_fraction` to 0.1, 0.01, etc., to quickly sanity-check experiments without the full dataset.
+- **Checkpoint retention policy** – choose between `checkpoint_policy: 'best'` (keep only the best checkpoint) or `'all'` (save every epoch).
+- **Pre-test evaluator checks** – enable `global.pre_test` to sanity-check all evaluators (training-time and final) before the main run.
+- **Monitor split flexibility** – monitors can evaluate on validation or test splits (`split: 'val'|'test'`) to suit exploratory or theoretical comparisons.
+- **Grid search across models and training templates** – brace syntax (`"{a, b}"`, `{list}`) works for model hyperparameters and training template fields alike.
+- **Monitor uses evaluator functions** – monitoring logic reuses the same evaluator signatures, so any metric available in evaluation templates can be used for best-ckpt tracking.
+- **Structured logging & outputs** – each run creates a new versioned directory containing `run.log`, `debug.log`, `error.log`, per-experiment checkpoints/plots, two Excel summaries (grouped by dataset and by model), and a `timings.csv` with start/end times for profiling.

+## TODO

+- Add native sequence-to-sequence training/evaluation support (per-step labels, masks).
+- Provide probability-aware evaluator hooks (e.g., AUC/PR using logits → probability adapters).
+- Integrate additional state-of-the-art architectures out of the box.
+- Support CSV-based dataset ingestion alongside `.npy` collections.

+---